meows/racket/docs/sequence-linear.md

 ## Review Questions

+**Q**.
+What's a linear sequence?
+- A sequence of numbers where the velocity of the sequence never changes.
+In other words, if the difference from one number in the sequence to the next is always the same.

-* What two things do we need to know to define a function for _any_ linear sequence?
+**Q**.
+What two things do we need to know to define a function for _any_ linear sequence?
-  - Answer: (1) starting position and (2) velocity.
+- (1) starting position and (2) velocity.

-* What is delta or `Δ`?
+**Q**.
+What is delta or `Δ`?
-  - Answer: It's a symbol that often stands for a function or operation that gets the difference of a number sequence.
+- It's a symbol that often stands for a function or operation that gets the difference of a number sequence.

-* If your sequence is finite, why can't you repeatedly delta it forever?
+**Q**.
+If your sequence is finite, why can't you repeatedly delta it forever?
-  - Answer: Because your sequence gets shorter by one number every time you delta a sequence.
+- Because your sequence gets shorter by one number every time you delta a sequence.

-* How do you tell if your sequence is linear?
+**Q**.
+How do you tell if your sequence is linear?
-  - Answer: If the sequence converges to a number with exactly one delta.
+- If the sequence converges to a number with exactly one delta.